NJacobsohn/Your-Learning-is-in-Another-Castle/README.md

 ## **Environment Setup**

-In order to setup my custom environment, I had quite a few things I had to work out.
+In order to setup my custom environment, I had quite a few things to work out.
 First, how would I actually give incremental rewards to push the model to try and beat a level?
 Second, how could I define if a level was beaten?
-Third, how do I stop the model from doing what I call "idiot actions" like pausing the game, accidentally quitting, etc.?
+Third, how do I stop the model from doing environment-breaking actions like pausing the game, accidentally quitting, etc.?
 To tackle the first problem, I had to look into if there was a variable in the game that tracks the player's position in a level.
 To find this and any other variables, I had to follow memory maps (locations in RAM on where these variables are set to save to) and then actually pull those values from the emulator using retrogym's handy game integration tool.
 I needed the location in memory in base 16 (e.g. 7E13CE for if the midway flag was crossed), which then is converted to its base 10 value automatically by the integration tool (for the earlier example, it's now 8262606) to be used by the python environment.
-Another important part of these variables which had to be specified was their endiannesses, how many bytes they were, and whether or not it was a signed int.
+Another important part of these variables which had to be specified was their endianness, how many bytes they were, and whether or not it was a signed integer.
 These values can be found in [this .json file I built.](https://github.com/NJacobsohn/Your-Learning-is-in-Another-Castle/blob/master/variables/data.json)

 After much searching and sifting, I finally found what I think to be a pretty good set of variables to work with.
 Each variable in the above link had to also be defined in the training scenario for the networks.
 The [scenario.json file](https://github.com/NJacobsohn/Your-Learning-is-in-Another-Castle/blob/master/scenarios/scenario.json) I built uses the variables I defined in the data.json to define the training environment.
 The training session is considered done if Mario loses a life or completes the level.
 The primary reward is distance traveled on the x axis within a level, with considerably large rewards given to reaching the midway checkpoint and completing the whole level.
 This was done to ensure that the best way to achieve the highest possible score involved beating the level, not using shenanigans like leaving and entering an area to spawn more enemies.